Which STD Test Is Right For You?

 FREE NO 99%+ NO 2-5 --

-The rest of this page explains the major types of STD tests in more detail.
+The rest of this page explains the major types of STD tests in more detail and tells you where you can get them, online.

 Good luck on your test!

 Buying an Online STD test is the best choice if you need fast and accurate results AND you’d like to remain on the down-low.
 Or, if you need a confidential second test to confirm.

 Online STD tests offer the confidentiality and convenience of an at home test kit with the accuracy of a professional laboratory test.
 Most online tests also offer same-day results, usually for an extra fee.

 Cost-wise, online tests are in-between a full-blown doctor-supervised test and cheap at home test kits.
 Typically, an online test will set you back $50 to $300, depending on the disease(s) you’re screening for and how fast you want the result.